-Warts are benign and usually harmless, small growths of the skin caused by the HPV virus can occur in people of any age and anywhere on the body, such as the face, foot, groin, genital region, or hands.
+Warts are small, non-cancerous (benign) and usually harmless skin growths caused by the HPV virus which can occur in people of any age and anywhere on the body, such as the face, feet, groin, genital area, or hands.

-Warts can appear in groups or on their own and can easily spread from one area of the body to another.
-Normally, warts disappear without specific treatment, but the use of wart remedies can be helpful in speeding up this process.
+Warts can appear alone or in groups and can easily spread from one area of the body to another.
+Warts tend to disappear without specific treatment, but the use of wart remedies can be helpful in speeding up this process.

 Types of warts